Editorial Policies

 CONFIDENTIALITY

-Information sent to peer reviewers is authors’ intellectual property and should not be disclosed.
-Peer reviewers cannot discuss unpublished manuscripts with colleagues and use data contained therein for their personal benefit or benefit of other persons or institutions, or to inflict harm to other persons, or to discredit other persons.
-Peer reviewers must destroy the manuscript submitted for publishing and all related materials after completing the review.
+Information sent to peer reviewers is the intellectual property of the authors, which should not be disclosed.
+Peer reviewers are prohibited from discussing unpublished manuscripts with colleagues and from using data contained therein for their personal benefit or the benefit of other persons or institutions.
+Peer reviewers must remove the manuscript submitted for publication and all related materials (including a peer review report) upon completion of the review.

 HONESTY AND OBJECTIVITY

-They must agree to review only those manuscripts which are inside their competence.
-If during peer reviewing they have found out that their knowledge is insufficient to assess all aspects of the manuscripts, they should inform the editor-in-chief as soon as possible without waiting for the date of review submission.
-If the review (upon the editor-in-chief’s request) dwells only on some aspects of the paper, it should be indicated at the very beginning of the review and list these aspects.
-Reviewers should not agree to review the manuscript in order to read it without any intention to peer review it.
+Peer reviewers must agree to review only those manuscripts that fall within their area of expetise.
+If, in the course of peer reviewing, they find out that their knowledge is insufficient to evaluate all aspects of the manuscript, they should inform the Editor-in-Chief as soon as possible, without waiting for the date of review submission.
+If the review (at the request of the Editor-in-Chief) will focus only on only some aspects of the manuscript, this should be stated at the beginning of the review and these aspects should be listed.
+Reviewers should not agree to review a manuscript in order to read it without any intention of reviewing it.

-The assessment should be accurate, honest, unbiased, and constructive, it should be well-grounded; national, political, and religious views or commercial interests that may affect the conclusion should be avoided.
-If the peer reviewer understands that he/she cannot perform just and unbiased assessment, he/she must refuse to peer review the article.
+The review should be accurate, honest, unbiased, and constructive;; national, political, and religious views or commercial interests that may affect the conclusion should be avoided.
+If the reviewer realizes that he/she cannot perform unbiased assessment, he/she must decline to peer review the manuscript.

-Reviewer’s comments and recommendations addressed to the editor-in-chief should comply with the report addressed to authors; main information should be included to the report sent to authors.
+Reviewer’s comments and recommendations addressed to the Editor-in-Chief should comply with the report addressed to the authors.

 CORRECTNESS IN COMMENTS

-Peer reviewers are forbidden to use offensive, insulting, hostile, discrediting or humiliating expressions.
-Any slander is unacceptable.
-The Journal will refuse to cooperate with reviews writing impolite reviews.
+Peer reviewers are prohibited from using offensive, insulting, hostile, discrediting, or humiliating expressions.
+Any libel is unacceptable.
+The Journal will refuse to cooperate with reviews who write rude reviews.

 For publishers

 Publisher seeks to follow the COPE Code of Conduct for Journal Editors.
-The Publisher of the Journal commits is:
+The Publisher of the Journal is commited to:

-- keep confidentiality regarding all unpublished data, as well as personal information of study subjects, authors, reviewers or other information obtained during editing;
+• maintain the confidentiality of all unpublished data, as well as personal information about study subjects, authors, reviewers, or other information obtained during th editorial process;

-- inform readers about conflict of interest and study funding;
+• inform readers about conflicts of interest and study funding;

-- cooperate with the editorial board of the Journal regarding complaints, claims related to manuscripts considered or articles published, as well as regarding corrections, disclaimers and retractions of negligent papers;
+• cooperate with the editorial board of the Journal regarding complaints, claims related to manuscripts considered or articles published, as well as regarding corrections, disclaimers, and retractions;

-- take all necessary measures to recover violated rights;
+• take all necessary steps to recover violated rights;

-- review the policy of the Journal from time to time, in particular, due to new COPE recommendations;
+• review the policy of the Journal from time to time, particularly in light of new COPE recommendations.

 Author fees